-You’re assured of an elegant and intimate stay at 14 Union Park in one of Boston’s more popular neighborhoods.
-Located in the heart of the South End, the brownstone townhouse has been extensively updated to provide private bathrooms and modern comforts while retaining its historical detail.
-If the trendy, nearby restaurants aren’t enticing enough, Boston’s Back Bay is just a short walk away.
+You’re assured of an elegant and intimate stay at 14 Union Park in one of Boston’s most popular neighbourhoods, South End.
+The brownstone townhouse has been extensively updated to provide private bathrooms and modern comforts while retaining its historical detail.
+If the trendy, nearby restaurants aren’t enticing enough, foodie paradise Back Bay is just a short walk away.

-Built as a wedding gift for the daughter of a wealthy Boston tobacco merchant, this 14-room mansion still holds the decor and architectural details of when it was built in 1907, including an elegant staircase.
-The inn sits about two miles from the center of Boston (easily accessible via ‘the T’ subway), and is just minutes from historic Coolidge Corner and the shops in Brookline, which provide a quiet and quaint retreat from the bustling city.
-The larger Samuel Sewall Inn, its sister accommodation, sits just across the street.
+Built as a wedding gift for the daughter of a wealthy Boston tobacco merchant, this 14-room mansion retains the decor and architectural details from when it was built in 1907, including an elegant staircase.
+You’re about two miles from the center of Boston, easily accessible via the T subway, and just minutes from Coolidge Corner, a pedestrian friendly neighbourhood full of independent cafes, shops, boutiques and restaurants.
+The larger Samuel Sewall Inn, Bertram Inn’s sister accommodation, is just across the street.

-The Green Turtle provides one of the most unique stays in Boston, putting you on two houseboats right in Charlestown Navy Yard.
-The floating bed and breakfast (yes, you’ll be right on the water) boasts wide views of Boston Harbor to wake up to.
-The options consist of a modern houseboat with two queen suites and a 45-foot motor yacht that holds two queen staterooms.
+The Green Turtle takes up two houseboats right in Charlestown Navy Yard, with views across Boston Harbor.
+You can stay in a modern houseboat with two queen suites or a 45ft (14m) motor yacht that holds two queen staterooms.
 Combined, both boats can accommodate up to 10 people.
-While the B&B won’t leave the dock during your stay, you’ll be close to Boston’s famous North End (home to numerous Italian shops and restaurants) or you can always take a water taxi to a harborside joint.
+While the B&B won’t leave the dock during your stay, you’ll be close to Boston’s North End, home to numerous Italian shops and restaurants, or you can always take a water taxi to a harborside joint.

-Across the Charles River in Cambridge, Prospect Place is a historic, graceful bed and breakfast within walking distance to two of the the most elite colleges in the US, MIT and Harvard.
+Across the Charles River in Cambridge, Prospect Place is a historic, graceful bed and breakfast within walking distance of two of the the most elite colleges in the US, MIT and Harvard.
 Each guest room is unique in size and layout, decorated with tasteful antiques that represent the home’s Civil War-era history.
-MIT and Harvard are both just a few minutes away, as well as the bustling shops and restaurants of Central Square and Harvard Square.
-Numerous museums and attractions are also easily reachable on public transport thanks to the Massachusetts Bay Transportation Authority.
+The shops and restaurants of Central Square and Harvard Square are nearby and numerous museums and attractions are easily reachable on public transport thanks to the Massachusetts Bay Transportation Authority.